-EQUIPMENT BASE LOCATION FUNCTION PIECES # STAFF PER SHIFT MOBE TIME DEPLOY TIME Semi and Trailer GPB, KRU, Alpine Transport wide-track dozer 1 1 driver 1 hr 0 Heater All Heat ≥ 1 1 initial setup 1 hr 0.5 hr Fuel Truck All Fuel heavy equipment 1 Once per shift 1 hr 0.5 hr Mechanic Support All Support heavy equipment 1 1 1 hr 0.5 hr Lube Truck All except Badami Provide fluids to heavy equipment 1 Once per shift 1 hr 0.5 hr Light Plant All Illumination ≥1 2 for initial setup, and 1 to check and fuel occasionally.
+EQUIPMENT BASE LOCATION FUNCTION PIECES # STAFF PER SHIFT MOBE TIME DEPLOY TIME Tractor Trailer All Transport wide-track dozer 1 1 driver 1 hr 0 Heater All Heat ≥ 1 1 initial setup 1 hr 0.5 hr Fuel Truck All Fuel heavy equipment 1 Once per shift 1 hr 0.5 hr Mechanic Support All Support heavy equipment 1 1 1 hr 0.5 hr Lube Truck All except Badami Provide fluids to heavy equipment 1 Once per shift 1 hr 0.5 hr Light Plant All Illumination ≥1 2 for initial setup, and 1 to check and fuel occasionally.
 1 hr 0.5 hr

-- One cubic yard of lightly oiled snow contains 0.3 bbl of oil.
-Snowmelters can typically handle 30 cubic yd of lightly oiled snow per hour. - · A wide-track dozer can build an initial snow berm around the largest tank spill on the Slope within an hour. - A front-end loader with an 8-cubic-yd snow bucket can move 500 cubic yd of snow in an hour and fill a dump truck in 10 minutes.
-See Tactic L-6, Table 9A, for capacities of dump trucks available on the North Slope. - Following is an example of recovery of lightly oiled snow for one 20-cubic-yd dump truck, with 2 miles between load and unload points:
+- oiled snow per hour. - A wide-track dozer can build an initial snow berm around the largest tank spill on the Slope within an hour. - A front-end loader with an 8-cubic-yd snow bucket can move 500 cubic yd of snow in an hour and fill a dump truck in 10 minutes.
+See Tactic L-6, Table 9A, for capacities of dump trucks available on the North Slope. - · Following is an example of recovery of lightly ciled snow for one 20-cubic-yd dump truck, with 2 miles between load and unload points: